ddl192/Indicator-Of-Compromise-Analyzer/docs/usage.md

 # How to add your own indicators (IOCs)?

-- Open the file "src/ioc_list.json" in any text editor.
+- Open the file "ioc_list.json" in any text editor.

 - Put your IP addresses, domains, hashes, process names and file paths in the appropriate sections.

-- Save the file.
+- Save your file.

 # Here is an example of what it should look like: